Team488/ScoutingApp/README.md

     adb push sample_match_list.csv /sdcard/match_list.csv

 # TODO
-- Allow recording matches not on the list
-- Add match review list to home screen

 - Convert eventList to flatlist, or at least to a fixed list
 - debounce button inputs
 - Separate undo/redo button?